flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-3/index.md

     _key: card-1-c501e479-fb99-46b4-a6b9-dbc2b66ae128
   - order: 1
     body: >-
-      > “When a woman is emotional, she’s ‘hysterical’ and she’s penalized for it.
+      "When a woman is emotional, she’s ‘hysterical’ and she’s penalized for it.
       When a man does the same, he’s ‘outspoken’ & and there are no repercussions.”

       Tennis legend Billie Jean King in a tweet thanking Serena Williams for calling out a double standard after a US Open outburst.
 Williams, vying